Policy and practical tips on collecting and using exemplars to enhance student assessment literacy.

 What are exemplars?

 They are not model answers.
-Rather, they are used to helps students develop their ability to identify and understand different aspects of quality and associated expectations for an assessment and the relevant marking criteria.
+Rather, they are used to help students develop their ability to identify and understand different aspects of quality and associated expectations for an assessment and the relevant marking criteria.

 Where possible exemplars should align to or match the specific assessment.
 It should also be made clear (e.g. by annotation or provision of feedback) how the exemplars map against the marking criteria.